-Why has India arrested US, Ukrainian nationals under anti-terror laws?
+Why has India arrested US, Ukrainian nationals under ‘anti-terror’ laws?

 “Technically, anyone crossing the border without a valid visa or permit under the Free Movement Regime (FMR) is liable for prosecution.
 The surveillance tends to be higher when it concerns foreign journalists,” he said.

 Foreigners who cross over into Myanmar from India to report on the conflict or support resistance forces there are not, in themselves, viewed as security concerns for India, he explained.

-“These forces have little to do with India and are fighting their own war against the Myanmar military government.
+“These forces have little to do with India and are fighting their own war against the Myanmar military government,” Choudhury noted.
 “But the Indian state still views their act of using Indian territory to cross into resistance-held territory as a violation of its own sovereignty and a security risk.
-This threat perception is aggravated by concerns that their support for Myanmar’s resistance forces may indirectly strengthen anti-India insurgents, although evidence for that remains sparse,” Choudhury added.
+This threat perception is aggravated by concerns that their support for Myanmar’s resistance forces may indirectly strengthen anti-India insurgents, although evidence for that remains sparse.”

 Why is Ukraine involved in this?